About The Daily Pennsylvanian, Inc.

-The Daily Pennsylvanian is the University of Pennsylvania's independent student news organization.
-We cover news and sports from the University of Pennsylvania and from around the Philadelphia metro area.
+The Daily Pennsylvanian is the University of Pennsylvania's independent student media organization.
+We cover news about the University of Pennsylvania and from around the Philadelphia metro area.

 Phone: (215) 422-4640